Officers of the Division

 (Division Commander, August 1945 to September 1945)

 John Nicholas Robinson was born in South Haven, Michigan in 1893.
 He attended West Point and graduated in 1915, as part of the “The Class the Stars Fell On",” so called for the impressive and famous World War II leaders from that class, including such men as Dwight David Eisenhower, Omar N. Bradley, and James Van Fleet.
-Robinson served as an infantry officer after leaving the Academy and was later a graduate of the Command and General Staff School.
-He was promoted to Colonel in June 1941, right before the U.S. entered the war.
+Robinson was described by hie West Point classmates as “a lanky lad of a quiet and gentle disposition . . . and an optimist that is never lacking.”
+Robinson served as an infantry officer after leaving the Academy, including border duty in Texas and service on the Punitive Expedition to Mexico in 1916 as part of the 20th Infantry.
+He later graduated from the Command and General Staff School.
+Robinson was promoted to Colonel in June 1941, right before the U.S. entered the war.
 His early World War II service included a tour commanding the 201st Regiment (1940-1943), as the commandant of Fort Richardson in Alaska (1943-1944); and as the Assistant Division Commander of the 89th Division (1944-1945).
 General Robinson took command of the 103rd Infantry Division on August 7, 1945.
-He was in command of the Division during the last period of occupation duty around Innsbruck, Austria as they assisted in government and military oversight and recovered from the fight.
-Robinson was the last of the Division’s commanding officers dring the war, seeing it through to its trip home to the United States and its deactivation.
+He was in command of the Division during the last period of occupation duty around Innsbruck, Austria as the Division assisted in government and military oversight and the men recovered from combat.
+Robinson was the last of the Division’s commanding officers during the war, seeing it through to its trip home to the United States and deactivation.

 Brigadier General John Nicholas Robinson was awarded the Legion of Merit “for exceptionally meritorious conduct in the performance of outstanding services to the Government of the United States during World War II.”
 He retired from the army in 1949, but was later recalled for service in the Korean War.
 He passed away in 1978 and is buried in Arlington National Cemetery.